hendrauzia/padrino-rest-api/README.md

 ## Company

-There is 2 api in total on manipulating the company data, following are the api that you can use.
+There are several api that you can use to manipulate the company data, following are the api that you can use.

 ### Retrieve all companies